 Despite the concerns voiced by some customers, the good far outweighs the bad.
 Functionality issues are an ever-present problem with software, but Canary responded to many of the negative reviews with troubleshooting suggestions and invitations to contact customer service for further assistance.
 This gives us faith that even if problems arise, the company will work to correct them.

 All in all, Canary is a solid purchase.
-It isn’t as robust as other security systems, and while we wouldn’t recommend relying solely on it because of the lack of professional monitoring, it is a great choice for a rental property or a student dorm, particularly one with an open-door policy.
+It’s a great choice for a rental property or a student dorm, particularly one with an open-door policy.
+However, it’s not quite as robust as other security systems—and remember, it doesn’t offer professional monitoring.